adityakavuluri/bbmsBackend/README.md

 - Ensure the application state is as expected after checking blood availability.
 - Confirm that clicking the browser back button redirects the user to the user dashboard.

-## Admin New Appointments and Past Appointments View
+## Acceptance Test Case for Admin New Appointments and Past Appointments View

 ### Objective
 Verify that the admin can view both upcoming and past appointments, and the system provides the relevant information.
 Additionally, confirm that clicking the browser back button redirects the admin to the admin dashboard.